wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 ```

 #### Port Forwarding
 In transparent mode, the HTTP proxy works by port forwarding.
 Append `.mydcos.directory` to the end of your domain when you enter commands.
-For instance, `http://example.com:8080/?query=hello` becomes `http://example.com.mydcos.directory:8080/?query=hello`.
+For instance, `http://example.com/?query=hello` becomes `http://example.com.mydcos.directory/?query=hello`. **Note:** In transparent mode, you cannot specify a port in a URL.

 ### Standard mode
 To run the HTTP proxy in standard mode, without root privileges, use the `--port` flag to configure it to use another port: